laanwj/etna_viv/README.md

 See also [wikipedia](https://en.wikipedia.org/wiki/Vivante_Corporation).

-For the Vivante GPUs on many platforms the detailed features and specs are known, these can be found in [doc/gpus_comparison.html](http://dev.visucore.com/etna_viv/gpus_comparison.html).
+For the Vivante GPUs on many platforms feature bits have been determined, these can be found in [doc/gpus_comparison.html](http://dev.visucore.com/etna_viv/gpus_comparison.html).

 Compatibility